Siglap

+The area is served by Siglap MRT station on the Thomson-East Coast MRT line, which opened in June 2024.

 Etymology

-The present area of Siglap was founded by Tok Lasam, the Chieftain (Penghulu) of Siglap.
-It is believed that he sailed to Singapore to escape the Dutch's attack on his Sultanate of Gowa in the 1660s.
-According to legend, it was said that dark thunder clouds had appeared when he first landed in the area which led to the name "Si-Gelap", derived from the Malay word ‘gelap’, meaning "darkness that conceals".
+The present area of Siglap was founded by Tok Lasam, the penghulu (chieftain) of Siglap.
+It is believed that he sailed to Singapore to escape the Dutch attack on his Sultanate of Gowa in the 1660s.
+According to legend, it was said that dark thunder clouds had appeared when he first landed in the area which led to the name "Si-Gelap", derived from the Malay word 'gelap', meaning "darkness that conceals".

 Other versions of his arrival include him as a Minangkabau prince arriving from Sumatra to visit the Bugis settlements in the Tanjong Rhu area and ultimately establishing Siglap in 1809.
 According to historians, his arrival might have coincided with a rare full solar eclipse on 4 March 1821 and hence the darkness might have referred to the eclipse, rather than the dark clouds.

-Today the graves of Tok Lasam, his wife and his panglima (Commander) can be found near Jalan Sempadan off Upper East Coast Road.
+Today the graves of Tok Lasam, his wife and his panglima (commander) can be found near Jalan Sempadan off Upper East Coast Road.